 The focus of this course will be to introduce the student to mind-body techniques for stress management and health issues.
 Some of the techniques will include yoga, breathing, meditation, progressive relaxation, imagery, and massage as well as an introduction to the field of integrative medicine.
 Some of the therapies discussed will include energy medicine, aromatherapy, and acupuncture.
-Will be accepted as one credit in stress management.
+Offered Winters.